Indigenous Music Collection:

 “This workshop series content was designed with K-12 educators in mind who wish to incorporate the Indigenous arts into their educational practices.
 This archival website makes available resources used and videos of key presentations made during the sessions.
 We invite teachers and other educators from any discipline or support service area to use them to deepen their learning around Indigenous art practices.”

-12 Original Halq’eméylem placenames paintings by Bon Graham [b.wyse] with story and narration by Sonny McAlsie.
+12 Original Halq’eméylem place names paintings by Bon Graham [b.wyse] with story and narration by Sonny McAlsie.

 2022 BC Achievement Foundation: Fulmer Award in First Nations Art